inossidabile/blog/source/_posts/2013-08-17-incredibly-convenient-testing-of-frontend-javascript-with-node-dot-js.markdown

 categories: [Testem, Node.js, Grunt, Mincer, Joosy]
 ---

 You do have automated testing for your front-end Javascript application / library / framework don't you?
 And tests work equally well at console, browsers and Travis aren't they?
 And you run them in every possible browser on each release (or even push) right?
-No?
-You might be doing it wrong.
+If the answer is no, you might be doing it wrong.
 Let's see if can do something about it!

 This article briefly describes a little piece of theory behind testing of standalone front-end projects, issues that you are likely to meet and the solution I came up with.
 Here's the shortcut [https://github.com/inossidabile/grunt-contrib-testem](https://github.com/inossidabile/grunt-contrib-testem) if you are already bored so far ;).